-Thanksgiving Leftover Stuffed Egg Rolls & Cranberry Dipping Sauce
+Thanksgiving Leftover Stuffed Egg Rolls With Cranberry Dipping Sauce

 Thanksgiving Leftover Stuffed Egg Rolls with Cranberry Dipping Sauce is the ultimate way to enjoy Thanksgiving, even after Turkey Day is over!
 All of your favorite Thanksgiving food, stuffed in a crispy, golden brown egg roll, paired up with tart and tangy cranberry dipping sauce.
 YUM.